xullnn/ls_pull_over_push/210/answers.md

 answer:

 - `[ undefined, undefined, 36, 64 ]`
-- this is due to how `map()` work.
+- this is due to how `map()` works.
 Always remember `map` uses the return value of the block to transform every element.
 It always returns the same number of elements to the caller.

 What's the return value of the code below, why?